Astronauts and Celestis

 So said space shuttle astronaut Winston Scott in an inspiring speech to the families of Celestis Heritage Flight participants on June 14, 2019 -- the day prior to the liftoff of their loved ones from NASA’s Kennedy Space Center.
 He served as a mission specialist on STS-72 in 1996 and STS-87 in 1997, and logged a total of 24 days, 14 hours and 34 minutes in space.
 Mr. Scott took three spacewalks totaling 19 hours and 26 minutes during the missions to support technical planning for the International Space Station and to capture, by hand, the Spartan satellite.

 The Mercury 7 astronauts who opened the space age of the 20th century through the astronauts of today have been an inspiration to everyone at Celestis – including the people who have flown on board our memorial spaceflights.
-Indeed, Celestis is an iconic pioneer and global leader of today’s commercial space age due both to the influence of astronauts and the support of families who fulfill their departed loved ones’ dreams of spaceflight with Celestis.
+Indeed, Celestis is an iconic pioneer and global leader of today’s commercial space age due both to the influence of astronauts and the support of families who have chosen to commemorate their loved ones with a memorial spaceflight.